jorgechen/git-good/README.md

 Once a feature branch is rebased on a development branch, merging the feature into the development branch will simply fast-forward the commit(s) of our new feature.

-NOTE: If you are worth with 2+ people on a feature branch, do not rebase until the end to avoid conflicts!
+NOTE: If you are worth with 2+ people on a feature branch, either use multiple branches or rebase only at the end - else you'll have a lot of force pushing and conflicts!

 * Pros
     * No "Merge" commits cluttering the commit history